Building Climate-Resilient Housing in the Sahel: A Revolution Using Traditional Knowledge

 Moreover, the program has trained over 4,000 masons, creating sustainable jobs and boosting local economies.
 In fact, 80% of the funds involved in the construction process remain within the local economy, fueling growth from the ground up.
 By 2023, the program had generated 6.3 million euros locally, showcasing its potential to drive both social and economic transformation.

 Looking ahead, the Nubian Vault Association is ambitiously targeting the creation of 2,500 new sites annually over the next five years, with plans to expand into Côte d'Ivoire.
-As the program continues to scale, it aims to further institutionalize its impact by collaborating with governments and NGOs to integrate Nubian Vault construction into national housing policies.
+The program aims to integrate projects into broader urban development and climate adaptation strategies by organizing consortiums of women leaders to raise awareness and engage public institutions on the importance of adapted and climate-resilient housing.